yutakaos/rUIC/README.md

 - `uic.marginal`: Wrapper function for computing UIC, which return statistics only.
     - `E`, `tau`, `tp`, and `nn` accept vectors.
 All possible combinations of  `E`, `tau`, and `tp` are used.
-    - UIC is computed using a model average techniaue and marginalizing `E`.
+    - UIC is computed using a model average technique and marginalizing `E`.
 The users do not have to determine the optimal `E` by themselves.
     - Potential causal variable should be specified by `tar_var` augument.
     - Specify `cond_var` augument for the multivariate version of `uic`.
     - See `uic` descriptions as to _te_ and _p_ value.